MohitSharma51/SQL-Queries/Steeldata/README.md

 The dataset includes the following tables, which are used for the analysis purpose:
 - Sales: Consists sales details about when the car were sold, who was the salesman, sales id etc
 - Cars: It includes details of car such as car id, car company name, type, style, and cost of the car
-- Salespersons: This table is having details of the salespersons who works in the showroom and has sold the cars
+- Salespersons: This table is having details of the salespersons who work in the showroom and have sold the cars
 ## Tool Used

 ![Table Names](https://www.bconcepts.pt/wp-content/uploads/2020/11/Microsoft-SQL-Server.png)